rzadevv/Palintrace/docs/checkers.md

 For a structural finding, confidence `1.0` means that the declared rule was deterministically satisfied.
 It is not a statistically calibrated probability.
-Cost values report calls and tokens used; the structural checker below reports zero for all three and makes no pricing assumptions.
+Cost values report calls and tokens used; the structural checkers report zero for all three and make no pricing assumptions.

 ## Orphaned provenance

-`orphaned_provenance` is the only implemented checker.
-It requires a `TranscriptSet` and resolves source references only for memories whose provenance status is `declared`.
+`orphaned_provenance` requires a `TranscriptSet` and resolves source references only for memories whose provenance status is `declared`.
 It emits one Finding per defective memory, combining multiple broken references into separately ordered evidence items.

 The supported evidence kinds are: